RahulSDeshpande/tyriar.github.io/_posts/2014-04-16-sql-data-sanitisation-scripts.md

 The scripts that do not rely on `NEWID()` may work in non-T-SQL databases.

-The project is up on [GitHub](https://github.com/Tyriar/sql-data-sanitisation), check it out and contribute!
+The project is up on [GitHub](https://github.com/Tyriar/sql-data-sanitisation), check it out and contribute if you have improvements!